 If your invention falls within one of the four categories and does not fall into one of the three exceptions, then your idea can be patented.

-The types of ornamental invention that are patentable include:
+The types of ornamental inventions that are patentable include:

 - any type of surface ornamentation.